A person cutting up a piece of freshly baked meat on a wooden cutting board.

 3. Reduced Inflammation

 By cutting out sugar and processed foods, many people report a decrease in inflammation.
 This can be especially helpful for those with conditions like arthritis or autoimmune disorders, where inflammation plays a major role.
-Anecdotal evidence suggests that symptoms of these conditions may improve after switching to a meat-based eating approach.
+Similarly, anecdotal evidence suggests that symptoms of these conditions may improve after switching to a meat-based eating approach.

 4. Better Blood Sugar Control